SDerrode/divoc/README.md

 Processing of CoVid data.

-List of jupyter notebooks and python3 scripts to test non linear-filtering technics to some covid Data collected on the web.
+List of Jupyter Notebooks and Python3 scripts to test non linear-filtering technics to some covid Data collected on the web.

 ## Notebooks repository